NiryoRobotics/pyniryo/docs/source/api_doc/api.rst

 .. automodule:: api.tcp_client
    :members:

-This section reference all existing functions to control your robot, which include
+This section references all existing functions to control your robot, which includes

 - Moving the robot
 - Using Vision
-- Controlling Conveyors
+- Controlling Conveyor Belts
 - Playing with Hardware

 All functions to control the robot are accessible via an instance of